 Loans and borrowings include a long-term syndicated loan led by the International Finance Corporation (IFC) of USD 345 Million at 6-month-LIBOR + 3.5% interest rate.
-The full loan amount of USD 345 million has been drawn down in multiple tranches, repayment of which will commence in October 2015.
+The full loan amount of USD 345 Million has been drawn down in multiple tranches, the repayment of which is in 10 installments.
+The first installment has been repaid in October 2015.
+Current outstanding loan balance is USD 310.5 Million.
+The final installment is scheduled to be paid in April 2020.
 The syndicate members include IFC, DEG, FMO, Proparco, CDC and OFID.
-This financial liability has been recognised at amortised cost as per IAS 39 Financial Instruments: Recognition and Measurement.
+This financial liability has been recognised at amortised cost as per IAS/BAS 39 Financial Instruments: Recognition and Measurement.

-Current portion of loans and borrowings includes short-term bank loan of Tk.
-1,500,000,000 and the portion of the above long-term syndicated loan falling due for repayment in next 12 months.
-Interest rate for the short term bank loan is 7.45%.
+Current portion of loans and borrowings include short-term bank loan of Tk.
+4,600,000,000 and the part of the above long-term syndicated loan falling due for repayment in next 12 months.